balwillSFDC/react-redux-template/README.md

 # Welcome to the react-redux-template repo
-This template was created to reduce the setup effort necessary to create a scalable web app that leverages redux and other best practices.
+This template was created to reduce the setup effort necessary to create a scalable React web app that leverages redux and other best practices.

 ## What are the benefits of using this template?
 * Easy deployment to heroku (only need to deploy one project)